microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/CodingGuidelines.md

 }
  ```

+> [!NOTE]
->Alternatively, use Unity's "SharedMaterial" property which does not create a new material each time it is referenced.
+> Alternatively, use Unity's "SharedMaterial" property which does not create a new material each time it is referenced.

 ## Use [platform dependent compilation](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html) to ensure the Toolkit won't break the build on another platform